 The Professional Science Master’s (PSM) in Environmental Management and Sustainability at St. Edward’s prepares you to tackle ecological issues through the combined disciplines of environmental science and project management.
 You’ll graduate with a joint degree from St. Edward’s University in Austin, Texas, and the Université Catholique de l'Ouest (UCO) in Angers, France.

-This intensive, two-year, full-time program merges ecological theory with quantitative optimization methods and project management procedures.
+Watch the video to learn more about this intensive, two-year, full-time program that merges ecological theory with quantitative optimization methods and project management procedures.
 This degree, spanning two fields, equips you to meet the growing demand for sustainability managers in business, government and nonprofit organizations.

 Professional Science Master's in Environmental Management and Sustainability

 The PSM in Environmental Management and Sustainability is a full-time, daytime program.
 Each daytime class (Monday–Thursday options) meets twice a week for one semester.
 You’ll study full time at St. Edward’s University in Austin, Texas (Year One) and Université Catholique de l’Ouest in Angers, France (Year Two).
 All classes are in English.